Paolo Roversi

 PR

 By staying open and being able to adapt.
-I’m not scared of the new, because photography has always evolved and I evolve with it.
-The mystery has continued to remain that is enough for me.
+I’m not afraid of the new, because photography has always evolved, and I evolve with it.
+The mystery remains, and that is enough for me.

 EO